-5 In 2016, the Five Mile Creek spillway failed.
-In June 2024, the Michigan Department of Transportation (MDOT) replaced the culvert that carries the Five Mile Creek tributary beneath M-119.
+The Michigan Department of Transportation (MDOT) replaced the culvert that carries the Five Mile Creek tributary beneath M-119 in June 2024.
 This work will help maintain the integrity of the roadway in this location and guard against future washouts.